What to do if you’ve had a website hack

 - Has any sensitive data been taken?
-If so, you need to inform the ICO (website contact here) and every individual
+If so, you need to inform the ICO and every individual.

-- Expect a second attack and be prepared -Review the changes made, are there any other ways to prevent a further attack and check your backup copy
+- Expect a second attack and be prepared – Review the changes made, are there any other ways to prevent a further attack?
+Check your backup copy.

-- Consider whether you need a 3rd party security audit/review
+- Consider whether you need a third party security audit/review